-Investment properties as of December 31, 2021, amounting to KD 1,420,000 (2020: KD 2,342,000) represent a significant part of the Group's total assets.
+As of December 31, 2022, the Group investment property amounted to KD 1,420,000 (2021: KD 1,420,000).
 The valuation of the investment property is highly dependent on estimates.
-We therefore identified the valuation of investment property as a significant risk.
+We therefore identified the valuation of investment property as a key audit matter.
 The Group policy is that property valuations are performed by licensed valuers at least once a year.
 These valuations are amongst others based on assumptions, such as estimated rental revenues, discount rates, occupancy rates, market knowledge, developers' risk, and historical transactions.
-In estimating the fair value of investment properties, valuers had used the valuation techniques as the capitalization of income method and comparison of market prices and had considered the nature and usage of the investment properties.
-We reviewed the valuation reports from the licensed valuers.
-We further focused on the adequacy of the disclosures on the valuation of investment properties.
-Disclosures of this item are included in Note (9) to the consolidated financial statements
+In estimating the fair value of investment properties, valuers used the valuation techniques of income capitalization method and considered the nature and usage of the investment property.
+We have reviewed the valuation reports issued by the licensed external valuers, such as reviewing appropriateness of the valuation model used and reasonableness of the key assumptions applied and focused on the adequacy of disclosures of the investment property as provided in Note (9) to the consolidated financial statements.

-Other Information included in the group's annual report for the financial year ended December 31, 2021
+Other Information included in the Group's annual report for the financial year ended December 31, 2022

-Management is responsible for the other information, the other information consists of the information included in the Group's annual report for the year 2021, other than the consolidated financial statements and the auditor's report thereon.
-We did not obtain the group's annual report, which also includes the report of the Board of Directors, before the date of the auditor's report, and we expect to obtain these reports after the date of the auditor's report.
-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or information that we obtained through the audit, or otherwise, It contained material errors.
-If through our work, we find that other information contains material errors, we are required to disclose that in our report.
-We have nothing to disclose in this regard.
-Our opinion on the consolidated financial statements does not cover the other information, and we do not express any form of assurance conclusion thereon.
+Management is responsible for the other information.
+Other information consists of the information included in the Group's 2022 Annual Report, other than the consolidated financial statements and our auditor's report thereon.
+We have not obtained the annual report, including the report of the Group's Board of Directors, prior to the date of our auditor's report, and we expect to obtain these reports after the date of our auditor's report.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements, or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information; we are required to report that fact.
+We have nothing to report in this regard.
+Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.